rekliner/next-pm2-deploy/README.md

 # Setup

 - Install [PM2](https://github.com/Unitech/pm2) on the server.
 Command for Ubuntu/Debian is `sudo apt install pm2`
+- Create a directory on the webserver for your project.
+- Add a subdirectory `releases` and if persistant storage is desired `storage`
 - Install reverse proxy like NGINX if you don't want traffic directly to your app.
-[There are a million tutorials.](https://gist.github.com/kocisov/2a9567eb51b83dfef48efce02ef3ab06)  It should point to the `current` directory in your project folder.
-This is a symbolic link created at first deployment.
+[There are a million tutorials.](https://gist.github.com/kocisov/2a9567eb51b83dfef48efce02ef3ab06)  The webroot should point to the `current` symbolic link in your project folder.
+(It is created at first deployment)
 - Only the .env file needs to be edited.
 Necessary variables are in the `.env.example` in this repo.
 - Multiple .env files supported.
 One or more can be present.
 The override heirachy is .env.local -> .env.staging -> .env.production -> .env
-- Create a directory on the webserver for your project.
-- Add a subdirectory `releases` and if persistant storage is desired `storage`
+- Upload your .env file to the server in the main project directory
-- Add the files in this template to your existing Next app repo (except this reamde of course!)
+- Add the files in this template to your existing Next app repo (except this reamde, the license, and .env.example)
-- Upload your .env file to the server in the main project directory (No, it should not be in your repo!)
-- Clone your next app into the `releases` directory.
+- Clone your next app into the `releases` directory: ex.`git clone git@github.com:rekliner/next-pm2-deploy.git`
+- Enter the newly cloned directory and make the deploy script executable: `sudo chmod -x deploy.sh`
-- Run the deploy script from the newly cloned folder.  `. deploy.sh` or `bash deploy.sh`
+- Run the deploy script in the newly cloned folder:  `. deploy.sh` or `bash deploy.sh`
-- Don't forget to save your PM2 setup in case of server reboot: `pm2 startup && pm2 save`
+- Save your PM2 setup to be persistant over server reboots: `pm2 startup && pm2 save`

-# What will happen
+# What will happen when deployed

 - A log file will be started in the current directory `last_deploy.log`
 - A new directory will be created with the current timestamp in the `releases` directory
+- Environment files and persistant storage will be linked from the main project folder
 - NPM requirements will be installed
 - A production build will be created using `npx next build`
 - The `current` symbolic link will be recreated to point to this new build.